gsbirch/gsbirch.github.io/partyshooter.md

     - Fixed issue where moving to fast could cause you to collide with your own projectiles

 #### Dev Build 2

+Dev Build 2 was a small patch to fix minor issues in Dev Build 1

 - All weapons received a minor buff
 - Each grassy corner of Map1 now has a different material to distingush them
 - Fixed bug where game could not support more than 4 players

 #### Dev Build 1
 - Initial Release
-- Fixed bug where players could not add port to connect
+- Fixed bug where players could specify port to connect to